 As with many other prescription medications, Antidepressants may be addictive.
 If you are suffering from co-occurring depression and addiction, make sure your doctor knows.
 He or she can work with you to find the right treatment plan, even if that means avoiding pharmaceutical medications.
 All parts of your health are important, including your ability to stay sober as you heal from past hurts from addiction and depression.

 You have options.
 Talk about them with a treatment provider today.

 Get Help For A Dual Diagnosis

 Without proper treatment for a dual diagnosis like depression and addiction, the conditions may continue to recur and impact your quality of life.
-Get the help you deserve by finding a treatment center to overcome depression and co-occurring addiction today.
+Contact a treatment provider today to discuss available treatment options.